 Net patient service revenue is derived from services of physicians employed by the District and the District's nursing homes.
-The District has agreements with third-party payers that provide for payments to the District at amounts different from established rates.
-Net patient service revenue is reported at the estimated net realizable amounts from patients, third-party payers and others for services rendered, and include estimated retroactive revenue adjustments and a provision for uncollectible accounts.
-Retroactive adjustments are considered in the recognition of revenue on an estimated basis in the period the related services are rendered, and such estimated amounts are revised in future periods, as adjustments become known.
+The District has agreements with third-party payors that provide for payments to the District at amounts different from established rates.
+Net patient service revenue is reported at the estimated net realizable amounts from patients, third-party payors, and others for services rendered and include estimated retroactive revenue adjustments and a provision for uncollectible accounts.
+Retroactive adjustments are considered in the recognition of revenue on an estimated basis in the period the related services are rendered, and such estimated amounts are revised in future periods as adjustments become known.

-Net patient service revenue also includes revenue from the collection of coinsurance or costsharing payments from individuals who receive medical care under the District's indigent care program.
+Net patient service revenue also includes revenue from the collection of coinsurance or cost-sharing payments from individuals who receive medical care under the District's indigent care program.
 These payments are based on a sliding scale of federal poverty guidelines.

-The District's physician group provided approximately \$185,000 and \$273,000 in indigent care to participants in the District's indigent care program in 2023 and 2022, respectively.
+The District's physician group provided approximately \$179,000 and \$185,000 in indigent care to participants in the District's indigent care program in 2024 and 2023, respectively.